giantswarm/awscnfm/docs/introduction.md

 Note that most code for an action is generated.
 You can find more information about this in our docs explaining [how code generation works].

-Example output when calling an action in a cluster scope, not specifying the `execute` or `explain` subcommand:
+Example output when calling an action in a test plan, not specifying the `execute` or `explain` subcommand:

 ```nohighlight
 awscnfm cl001 ac005